History of JHJPI

 Co-Sponsored Josh Ruebner, (with Jewish Voice for Peace) author of Shattered Hopes – Obama’s Failure to Broker Israeli-Palestinian Peace, March 23 and 24, 2014, at Central Presbyterian Church, N Decatur Presbyterian Church, Agnes Scott College, and Oakhurst Baptist Church. http://joshruebner.com/?page_id=687

 Steadfast Hope – Continued to teach at churches throughout the Presbytery http://www.israelpalestinemissionnetwork.org/main/component/content/article/5/3-steadfast-hope

 Piloted 8-week Kairos USA training at North Decatur Presbyterian Church, January – February 2014.

 2014 PC(USA) General Assembly – Provided educational materials to PGA Commissioners on February 25, 2014, at Town Square Condominium Complex and by mail.
-Kate Taber, mission worker in Jerusalem, was present and shared information about her work in Israel and Palestine.
-Several members attended GA, as Commissioner, advocate for Overture on HP Boycott, and others in support of peace/Middle East related overtures. http://www.presbyterianmission.org/ministries/missionconnections/taber-kate/
+Kate Taber, the mission worker in Jerusalem, was present and shared information about her work in Israel and Palestine.
+Several members attended GA, as Commissioner, advocate for Overture on HP Boycott, and others in support of peace/Middle East-related overtures. http://www.presbyterianmission.org/ministries/missionconnections/taber-kate/

 20I3 Israel Palestine Mission Network – PC USA- Meeting in Detroit – October 24 – 26, 2013 – http://israelpalestinemissionnetwork.org/main/